not-much-io/python_coding_club_scripting_examples/intermediate_challenge.md

 ```

 Should actually realize the processes with the parameters in the analysis results.
-If you want, add backup functionality, result transfer to an external disk etc.
+If you want, add backup functionality, result transfer to an external disk, optimize zipping etc.